kentnf/VirusDetect/tools/readme.md

 >11- percentage identity
 >12- match score

-But the file __manual_desc_table.txt__ need to be checked manually in case making incorrect classification.

 Just check the 2nd, 3rd, and 4th column.
 If it does not make sense, correct them manually.
 Please also concern the 5th and 6th column, the error usually happens to the record without 100% freq.

+Beside correction with word search method, we also blast the unclassified virus against the classified virus (col 8-12).
 Most of word search result and blast search result are same, less the 100 of them are diff.
 So manually corret the different part will saving a lot of time

 > **Suggestion method:**